 - [Cleared]: Riva does not sync email attachments to the CRM.

 - [Selected]: Riva syncs email attachments to the CRM while respecting any CRM attachment uploading restrictions (for example, file size or file type) that are in place.
 For attachment uploading restrictions, see your CRM documentation.)
 Note: Riva does not guarantee the sync of every email attachment if this option is not checked.
-Users should be careful to comply with regulatory provisions of SEC, FINRA, HIPPA, and other any email retention laws and regulations.
+Users should be careful to comply with regulatory provisions of SEC, FINRA, HIPAA, and other any email retention laws and regulations.
 Riva is not certified as an email archiving solution that meets standards required by email retention laws or regulations.
 Corporate use of certified email archiving services or products is recommended in addition to Riva.

 - Email Attachments: Append attachment summary to email body: (Available only if Enable Attachments Synchronization is selected.
 Default: [Cleared].)
 If selected, this option includes a list of email attachments in the body of the synced email in the CRM.
 The user can cross-reference to the source email from their mailbox to look for the original attachment.